Jane Clifford, MD

 Dr. Wei Du

-Wei Du, MD, is a clinical professor and chair of the Department of Psychiatry.
+Wei Du, MD, is a professor and academic chair of the Department of Psychiatry.
 He holds a secondary appointment as professor in the Department of Pharmacology & Physiology.
 Dr. Du provides lectures on the psychopharmacology of depression and anxiety, and serves on the graduate student thesis committee.
 He is also involved in medical student education, providing lectures on schizophrenia and the neurobiology of depression and anxiety.
 In 2018, he began a two-year term as the secretary of the Philadelphia Psychiatric Society.
 He has previously served as medical director of the clinical research program and lead psychiatrist for the Center of Excellence in Addiction Treatment at The Horsham Clinic in Ambler, Pennsylvania.